 Rather than focusing solely on approval, strategic investors structure finance to preserve flexibility.
 This includes planning for future purchases, maintaining buffers and understanding how lending decisions affect long-term borrowing capacity.

 Newly built and purpose-designed rental properties can play a valuable role in a property investment strategy.
 Higher depreciation, lower maintenance and layouts designed for modern renters can support both cash flow and tenant demand.
+Multi-rental designs in particular may improve income potential while maintaining efficiency.

 Effective strategies consider tax from the outset.
 Depreciation, ownership structure and timing all influence outcomes.
 While tax alone should not drive decisions, ignoring it can erode returns unnecessarily.

-Many investors start with the question “What should I buy?” rather than “What am I trying to achieve?
+Many investors start with the question “What should I buy?” rather than “What am I trying to achieve?"

 Property investing becomes more predictable when advice is aligned.
 Finance, acquisition, construction and long-term management work best when they support the same strategy.
 This reduces friction, avoids conflicting advice and supports consistent execution.